Orange Marble Snail

 Whilst Babylonia Snails are attractive and efficient scavengers, they are a mildly predatory species, and there have been some reports of them preying on smaller gastropods and tridacnid clams.
 Therefore these semi-aggressive snails should be added with caution to tanks containing such livestock.
 If the aquarium is large enough and maintained properly, it should support a decent sized population of smaller snails, and if kept well-fed, the Babylonia Snails should not have a deleterious effect on them.
 However, do avoid keeping with tridacnid clams and other bivalves.
 May also be seen on sale as Orange Spotted Snails or labelled with the misnomer Fancy/Speckled Nassarius Snails - but they are not true Nassarius Snails.

-Babylonia species belong to the family Babyloniidae, which reside in the superfamily Muricoidea (predatory sea snails), whereas Nassarius Snails are from the family Nassariidae, which forms part of the superfamily Buccinoidea along with the true whelks.Orange Marble Snail, Babylonia spp., Marine Critters available at the best price to buy now from Kraken Corals
+Babylonia species belong to the family Babyloniidae, which reside in the superfamily Muricoidea (predatory sea snails), whereas Nassarius Snails are from the family Nassariidae, which forms part of the superfamily Buccinoidea along with the true whelks.Orange Marble Snail, Babylonia spp., Marine Critters available at the best price to buy now at Kraken Corals & Aquatics

 |Latin Name||Babylonia spp.|